Hthomas5

 This gives you the mean (average) gender pay gap in hourly pay as a percentage of men’s pay.

-Westons mean (average) gender pay gap for hourly pay is:
+Mean gender pay gap using hourly pay

 Calculation 3: the median gender pay gap for hourly pay